Last Updated on March 20, 2021 by Julia Wilson

 - Chemotherapy: Anti-cancer drugs which target rapidly dividing cells as a follow-up treatment for grade 3 tumours, non-operable tumours, or to target cancerous mast cells remaining in the blood.

-- Radiation therapy: This treatment uses high energy x-ray beams to treat tumours which can not be removed with a wide enough margin, such as the limbs.
+- Radiation therapy: This treatment uses high energy x-ray beams to treat tumours that can not be removed with a wide enough margin, such as the limbs.

 - Antihistamines: Famotidine (Pepcid) or diphenhydramine hydrochloride (Benadryl) can relieve symptoms associated with increased levels of histamine from non-treatable tumours.